mmsarquis/mmsarquis/README.md

 # Hi, I'm Marcelo 👋

-I'm a Software Engineer who loves to build new technology and enrich people's lives.
+I'm a software engineer who loves to build new technology and enrich people's lives.

 ## Find me around the web 🌎